ibnusman/phone-lookup/README.md

 # 📱 Phone Number Lookup

-This tool helps you identify telecom providers and the country based on phone numbers and their country codes.
-It’s free to use, but please note that carrier information might not always be accurate.
+This tool helps you Identify telecom providers and the country based on phone numbers and their country codes using prefix-based lookups.
+Free to use, but carrier information may not be accurate, especially for ported numbers (which require a separate lookup).
 Telco data last updated: April 2025.

----

 ## Features
 - Look up the country using the phone number's country code (e.g., `+254` for Kenya).